 6. The Club meets on Tuesday evenings between 7 pm and 9 pm.
-Access is at the rear of the Cathodeon building directly into the Media room.
+Access is at the rear of the Cathodeon building directly into the computer and information room.

-During peak holiday periods, the Club may not meet, so at these times it is advisable to check in advance with Mike or Graham.
+During peak holiday periods, the Club may not meet, so at these times it is advisable to check in advance.
 (Log on to the Club’s website www.lintonit.org.uk for Club news or announcements of any closure days.)

 7. Club Membership.
 Visit us any Tuesday evening to see what we do, and if we can help you, we will enrol you as a member.